-When the Chair of the appropriate Appellate Review Board (Academic or Co-Curricular) receives a petition, the Chair will instruct the original authority to notify all persons who were sent formal notification of the findings of the original authority that a petition for appeal has been filed and that penalties/sanctions of the original authority should not be implemented pending the result of the appeal, where applicable.
+When the Chair of the appropriate Appellate Review Board (Academic or Co-Curricular) receives a petition, the Chair may instruct the original authority to notify all persons who were sent formal notification of the findings of the original authority that a petition for appeal has been filed and that penalties/sanctions of the original authority should not be implemented pending the result of the appeal, where applicable.
 A delay in implementation, however, does not preclude the University from taking interim actions to ensure the safety and security of the campus community.

-Upon receipt of the petition, the Chair will also request from the original authority the entire record of the case, including, for example, test papers or other documentary information, summaries of witness testimony, and audio or video recordings of the proceedings.
+Upon receipt of the petition, the Chair will be provided with the entire record of the case, including, for example, test papers or other documentary information, summaries of witness testimony, and audio or video recordings of the proceedings.
 The Chair will then proceed to review the petition (including all supporting information provided by the petitioner), and the record, with all deliberate speed to determine whether the petition, when considered in the light most favorable to the petitioner, sets forth a basis sufficient to provide the relief sought by the petitioner.
-If the Chair determines that the petition does not set forth a basis sufficient to provide relief).
-The Chair has determined do not set forth a basis sufficient to provide relief).
+If the Chair determines that the petition does not set forth a basis sufficient to provide the relief, the Chair dismisses the petition (or such parts of the petition that the Chair has determined do not set forth a basis sufficient to provide relief).
 The Chair's decision is final.

 If the Chair determines that the petition (or parts of it) does set forth a basis sufficient to provide the relief, the Chair forwards a copy of the petition to the original authority with instructions to respond to it (or such parts of the petition that the Chair has determined set forth a basis sufficient to provide relief).
 The original authority provides its response to the Chair within ten (10) calendar days of receiving the Chair's notification that the Board will hear the petition.
 Upon receiving the response from the original authority, the Chair sends the response to the petitioner offering the petitioner an opportunity to reply.
 Replies must be submitted within five (5) calendar days.
-The Chair forwards a copy of this response to the chair of the original authority for informational purposes.
+The Chair forwards a copy of this response to the Chair of the original authority for informational purposes.